-We estimate that the net proceeds to us from the offering will be approximately \$\frac{1}{2}\$ million (or approximately \$\frac{1}{2}\$ million if the underwriters exercise in full their option to purchase an additional ADSs), based on an assumed initial public offering price of \$\frac{1}{2}\$ per ADS, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds to us from the offering will be approximately \$25.7 million (or approximately \$29.9 million if the underwriters exercise in full their option to purchase an additional 450,000 ADSs), based on an initial public offering price of \$10.00 per ADS, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 We intend to use the net proceeds from the offering as follows:

-- approximately \$ million to fund activities related to development of our four product candidates, EVX-01, EVX-02, and EVX-03, our immuno-oncology programs, and EVX-B1, our lead bacterial disease product candidate; - approximately \$ million to fund the controlled enhancement, refinement and expansion of our proprietary PIONEER, EDEN and RAVEN AI platform technologies;
+- approximately \$21.4 million to fund activities related to development of our four product candidates, EVX-01, EVX-02, and EVX-03, our immuno-oncology programs, and EVX-B1, our lead bacterial disease product candidate; - approximately \$1.4 million to fund the controlled enhancement, refinement and expansion of our proprietary PIONEER, EDEN and RAVEN AI platform technologies;

-We expect to use the remainder of any net proceeds from the offering, as well as our existing cash and cash equivalents, for general corporate purposes.
+We expect to use the remaining \$2.9 million of the net proceeds from the offering, as well as our existing cash and cash equivalents, for general corporate purposes.
 We may also use a portion of the net proceeds to in-license or acquire or invest in complementary technologies, products, businesses or assets, either alone or together with a collaborator.
 However, we have no current plans, commitments or obligations to do so.